 Australian folk artist Didirri has released his second EP Sold For Sale and it’s something to behold.

-In anticipation for the vinyl pressing party and his Australian virtual live concert, we had a lovely chat with Didirri about Sold For Sale and dug into a few interesting tidbits about his EP that you probably wouldn’t have expected.
+We had a lovely chat with Didirri about Sold For Sale and dug into a few interesting tidbits about his EP that you probably wouldn’t have expected.

 1. The EP was recorded across three locations.